cncf/tag-security/assessments/projects/cubefs/self-assessment.md

  * **Erasure Coding** -
    The support for Erasure Coding (EC) using Reed-Solomon encoding reduces data redundancy and optimizes storage costs, but also ensures a certain level of fault tolerance by breaking down data into fragments.
 Unlike replication, where multiple identical copies of the data are stored, erasure coding allows the original data to be reconstructed from a subset of the fragments and parity information.
 By mitigating the impact of data loss, erasure encoding helps make CubeFS a more secure system.
 If, for example, an attacker gains access to and compromises a subset of nodes, the system can still function and recover the original data from the remaining healthy nodes and parity information.
 This makes it more challenging for attackers to compromise or manipulate data by targeting a single point of failure.

+ * **Data Recovery** -
+   CubeFS implements a dual-step data recovery process: firstly, through the primary-backup replication protocol, it detects replica failures and aligns data blocks to restore consistency by checking their lengths.
+Once this step is completed, the system utilizes the Multi-Raft protocol for further recovery, ensuring high availability and maintaining data consistency in distributed environments.
+This two-tiered approach enhances fault tolerance and overall resilience in CubeFS.

  **Security Relevant** -